LRY89757/LRY89757.github.io/_pages/about.md

 ---

 * Junior@[HUST](http://english.hust.edu.cn/), Intern@[sensetime](https://www.sensetime.com/en), want to pursue PhD on AI Compiler
+* The Experimental Class of Computer Excellence Program, with GPA 3.96, rank 4th.
 * I once had some researches on the edge deployment of AI models considered as a subfield of edge computing, who is familiar with common high-performance neural network inference engines and deep learning compiler architectures (such as TVM).
 * I have written many high-performance neural networks operators for [Tencent](https://github.com/Tencent/ncnn) company, I also have made some contributions to open source projects of [Microsoft](https://github.com/microsoft/AI-System), [Meituan](https://github.com/meituan/YOLOv6), and [Megvii](https://github.com/MegEngine/MegCC).
 * In addition, as the person in charge, I once led the team to complete a industry project of the deployment of object detection and pose estimation models on arm chips, which perfectly meet the high FPS demands.